Nameless Rumia's Wiki

 • Splinter communities and dissent?
 Shit happens.
 You just have to play your cards right.
 If you're lucky, nobody cares and won't budge.
 If you're unlucky, welcome to the numbers game.9)

 • Reunification isn't always the best option.
-At the heat of the moment, you might feel inclined to patch things up quickly.
+In the heat of the moment, you may feel inclined to find a way to patch things up.
 However, just like real life, reunification isn't always the best option.

 • Alliance?
 Coalition?
 Federation?
 Confederation?
 Webring?
 If you can afford to blow money on an independent website, you might be interested in these.
 Obviously, I never got here.

 • Never clean house for a loyal triumvirate.
-If your community is sizable, this royal fuck up can leave your moderators overloaded.
-Some examples of this include late 55chan and Bunkerchan.
+If your community is considerably sizable, this royal fuck up can leave your moderators overloaded.
+Some examples include late 55chan and Bunkerchan.

 Part 5: The End

 1. Transfer leadership.
 The rational, yet boring option.
-You'll probably have to sort out a ton of things behind the scenes to avoid getting bit in the ass for something you want out of your control.
+You will probably have to sort out a ton of things behind the scenes to avoid getting bit in the ass for something you want out of your control.

 2. Shut it down and announce a successor.
 A development where you manually guide or redirect the community to a specific refuge.
 Hopefully, you didn't burn too many bridges, right?